-There are numerous ways tourists can get to the Grand Palace, but for an easier and more pleasurable journey, Trip Guru suggests to take the BTS Skytrain to Saphan Taksin Station – which is located atop the Sathorn “Central” Pier, and from there, take a Chao Phraya River Express boat to Chang Pier.
+Take the Skytrain to Saphan Taksin Station – which is located atop the Sathorn “Central” Pier.
+From there, take a Chao Phraya River Express boat to Chang Pier.